woei66/aurareading/index-en.md

 * [Friends Share Aura Reading Monthly Plan (2-Person Plan)](./subscription-friends.html) Includes one Aura Reading per month for two friends, with a shared group text channel for questions (1–2 consolidated replies per week).
 Ideal for friends who want to explore their energy together.

 ## About Me
-- Graduated from National Chung Hsing University, Department of Applied Mathematics and Institute of Computer Science
 - Former manager in several companies and CEO of a startup
 ![關於我](./me.jpg)